-The word antibody is being thrown around alot these days (#COVID19), and while we are all familiar with using the word, I’m not sure we always know exactly what an antibody is and why we care so much.
+Given the current state of the world, most of us are very familiar with using the word antibody, but I’m not sure we always know exactly what that word means and why we should care so much.

 And what does an antibody have to do with our horses?

 We’ve got to start with the most simple question: What is an antibody?
 And what is an immunoglobulin?

 Immunoglobulin is just another word for antibody.
 And that word gives us a hint if we break the word down into “anti” + “body.”

 An antibody is a protein produced by the immune system that is designed to attach to specific antigens, or foreign substances, and remove them from the body.

 In other words, an antibody removes the bad things in our bodies that are “anti” our health.